yinkiu602/ENGG1340-Group-212/README.md

 # Realms and Might

-A RPG text-based console game
+A RPG text-based console game that involve player customization, gambling, and pve system.
+Player can try out their luck and skills by fighting the ultimate boss.

 ## Game setting